nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 #### Change the priority of a task
 Change the priority of the specified task.
 * Format: `task /priority -priority <category> -id <taskid>`
-* Usage command: `task /priority -priority HIGH -id 1`
+* Example: `task /priority -priority HIGH -id 1`
     * Sets the first task with a priority of HIGH, regardless of its previous priority level
 * Constraints:
     * Task ID and priority level must be entered.
     * The Task ID entered must be a positive integer smaller or equal to the total number of tasks added.